 Avoiding the vulnerability or mitigating its effect

-Software developers can avoid the vulnerability or mitigate its effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its effects in the following ways.
+They can:

 — Monitor time consumption by execution unit (process, task, thread, etc.) and react to overconsumption in ways that make sense for the system being developed;